Thursday, 13 January 2011

-It's already five days into 2010, but I'd like to wish you all a Happy New Year!
+It's nearly two weeks into 2011 already (though it only seems a couple of days — where did it all go?), but I'd like to wish you all a (slightly belated) Happy New Year!

 implementation of the C++0x

-at the ACCU conference for the second year running and
+at the ACCU conference for the third year running.

-It's also been a big year for the C++ community.
-The biggest change
+It's also been a big year for the C++ community:

 a Thread-Safe Queue using Condition Variables